SasinduDilshara/module-ballerinax-azure.search.index-test/README.md

 ## Useful links

-* For more information go to the [`openai.chat` package](https://central.ballerina.io/ballerinax/openai.chat/latest).
+* For more information go to the [`ai.azure.index` package](https://central.ballerina.io/ballerinax/ai.azure.index/latest).
 * For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
 * Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.